The Job and Container Specifications

 }

-The root_overlay field controls whether the job's root file system should be mounted read-only or read-write, and if it is mounted read-write, whether to capture the changes the job made.
+The enable_writable_file_system field controls whether the job’s root file system should be mounted read-only or read-write.

-The None value is the default, which means the job's root file system will be read-only.
+If this field is false, then the job’s root file system will be read-only.
+This is the default.

 working_directory